nighthawkcoders/teacher_portfolio/_posts/2023-10-08-javascript-character-monkey.md

         // Make the animations that deviate from the default use a class
-        // to make it more readible what the changes are doing const jumpRightAnimation = new AnimationType(7, undefined, undefined); // frames go from 0 to 7 but everything else is the same const jumpLeftAnimation = new AnimationType(undefined, 8, undefined); // frames go from 8 to 14 but everything else is the same
+        // to make it more readible what the changes are doing const jumpRightAnimation = new AnimationType(undefined, 7, undefined); // frames go from 0 to 7 but everything else is the same const jumpLeftAnimation = new AnimationType(8, undefined, undefined); // frames go from 8 to 14 but everything else is the same

         // update frameY of monkey object, action from radio controls const controls = document.getElementById('controls');